-Gluten Free Gingerbread Cookies are a must-bake every holiday season.
+Gluten Free Gingerbread Cookies – Gluten Free Gingerbread Cookies are a must-bake every holiday season.
 They’re basically the epitome of Christmas cheer!
-This recipe ensures that everybody can enjoy one, regardless of intolerances, special diets, or allergies!
+This Gluten Free Gingerbread Cookies Recipe is also free of dairy, eggs, and refined sugar.
+This way, you can be sure that everybody can enjoy one, regardless of intolerances, special diets, or allergies!

 How to Make Gluten Free Gingerbread Cookies

 Conventional gingerbread cookies rely on molasses, brown sugar, and spices for their distinct, gingerbread flavor.
-Because of this, they’re definitely not one of the worst recipes out there for your health.
+Because of this, the ingredients in this cookie is rather simple, and definitely not one of the worst recipes out there for your health.
 Brown sugar is healthier than white sugar because molasses is actually very nutrient-dense.

 So what’s the problem?
-While conventional homemade gingerbread cookies use “real” ingredients, they’re still highly inflammatory.
-This is especially true for those of us who with autoimmune diseases, or who are prone to chronic inflammation.
+While conventional homemade gingerbread cookies use “real” ingredients, they can still be highly inflammatory.
+This is normally due to the gluten, dairy, and refined-sugar that is added.
+This is especially an issue for those of us who with autoimmune diseases, or who are prone to chronic inflammation.

 But don’t worry!
 With a few easy swaps, you can enjoy anti-inflammatory, gut-friendly gluten free gingerbread cookies in just a few minutes.